Laos

 Arrive in Vientiane and transfer to the hotel where the rest of the day will be at leisure.
 Overnight Khamvongsa Hotel or similar.
 No meals.

-After breakfast, visit some of Vientiane‘s important sights including Wat Sisaket, Wat Ho Pha Kheo, Patouxai, the Lao Victory Monument, and Wat That Luang – the most sacred structure in all of Laos.
-If time allows we’ll call in at Wat Si Muang to observe local people at their devotions.
-Later, we visit the COPE Visitor Centre, a non-profit organisation providing prosthetic limbs and other support, for a moving insight into the Secret War which left Laos the most heavily bombed country in history.
-The afternoon is all about food.
-We stroll through the market tasting Lao coffee and other local specialities along the way and seeing how traditional Kao Piak (noodle soup) and papaya salad are made.
-Finally, we take a drive alongside the Mekong river and enjoy a cold Beer-Lao as the sun sets.
-Overnight Khamvongsa Hotel or similar.
-(BL)
+After breakfast, visit some of the important sites of Vientiane‘s past and present including Wat Sisaket, Wat Ho Pha Kheo, Patouxai, the Lao Victory Monument and Wat That Luang – the most sacred structure in all of Laos and if time allows Wat Si Muang where we can observe local people making their wishes.
+Visit the COPE Visitor Centre for a moving insight into the Secret War which left Laos as the most heavily bombed country in history.
+This afternoon is all about food where we stroll through the market and taste traditional Lao coffee and other local snacks.
+We shall also see how traditional Kao Piak (noodle soup) and papaya salad are made, staple dishes in Laos.
+Finally today we take a drive alongside the fabled Mekong River and enjoy a cold Beer-Lao as the sunsets.
+Overnight at Khamvongsa Hotel or similar (BL)

-This morning we visit a local village known for weaving and other handicrafts.
-Observe the techniques involved in this ancient Lao skill then try your own hand at it!
-After lunch in town we drive to Huay Xai on the banks of the Mekong River, stopping en route in the diverse ecosystem of Nam Ha National Park.
-Upon arrival in Huay Xai the rest of the day free to relax.
-Overnight Phonevichit Guesthouse or similar.
-(BL)
+This morning transfer to a local village known for their traditional weaving and handicrafts.
+Enjoy a demonstration in this ancient Lao trade and try your own hand at it!
+After lunch in town, travel to Huay Xa (approx. 4.5-hour drive) located on the banks of the Mekong River.
+Drive through the Nam Ha National Park, one of the most biologically diverse ecosystems in Laos.
+Stop along the way to experience the sights and sounds of the jungle.
+Upon arrival in Huay Xai the rest of the day is at leisure.
+Overnight at Bokeo Guesthouse or similar (BL)

-After breakfast we head to the local pier and board our boat for a cruise on the Mekong river to Pakbeng.
-After around an hour we tie up at a riverside village and take the opportunity to observe rural riverside life.
-A Lao buffet lunch is served during a leisurely afternoon cruise enjoying the magnificent scenery and nature of the Mekong.
-Close to sunset we disembark at a lodge near Pakbeng, later enjoying a Lao dinner on the open-air terrace overlooking the Mekong.
-Overnight Luang Say Lodge or similar.
-(BLD)
+After breakfast, transfer to the local pier and commence cruising around 09:30am down the mighty Mekong River to Pakbeng (approx. 6.5 hours cruising time in total).
+After around an hour on the river, we stop at a traditional riverside village to take a chance to observe rural life alongside the Mekong.
+A Lao buffet lunch is served on board before a leisurely afternoon awaits, enjoying the magnificent scenery and nature of the Mekong as you cruise along.
+Disembark before sunset to the lodge near Pakbeng and this evening enjoy local Lao cuisine on the open-air terrace overlooking the Mekong.
+Overnight at Le Grand Pakbeng Resort or similar (BLD)

-Today we travel the short distance to the impressive falls of Kuang Si.
-There’s time to relax around the cascades and pools and take a refreshing dip.
-After a picnic lunch we visit the nearby sun bear refuge to learn about the impact of poaching, and conservation efforts in support of these endangered mammals.
-Returning to town, we stop at the Buffalo Dairy Farm, known for its sustainable approach to farming.
-Overnight Maison Dalabua or similar.
-(BL)
+This morning, travel the short distance to the impressive falls of Kuang Si (approx. 45-minute drive).
+Relax around the cascades and idyllic pools and feel free to take a refreshing dip if you wish.
+A picnic lunch will be served close to the falls.
+Later visit the nearby Sunbear Refuge to learn more about the poaching and conservation efforts of these endangered creatures.
+On the way back to the town, visit the Buffalo Dairy Farm, known for their sustainable approach to local farming.
+Overnight at Maison Dalabua or similar (BL)

-Today is an immersion in the wonderful world of Lao food.
-We start by visiting a local fresh food market where guides explain the produce on show.
-Then we again take to the water, crossing the Mekong to visit the home of our guide.
-After being greeted by villagers, we experience a cooking lesson in the family home.
-After lunch we cruise back down river to Luang Prabang.
-Later in the afternoon there’s an opportunity to experience a private Baci ceremony at the small village of Ban Mano.
-Villagers, led by their Nai Ban (chief), offer tidings of good luck and good fortune for your life and travels by gently tying cotton cords around your wrists.
-Afterwards we continue to a hidden temple rarely visited by foreign travellers and meet the monks who offer to teach the fundamentals of meditation.
-Overnight Maison Dalabua or similar.
-(BL)
+Today is all about immersing in the wonderful world of Lao food.
+Start by visiting a local fresh food market where our local guide will explain the local produce on show.
+Continue by across the Mekong to the family home of our local guide where you will be greeted by friendly villages and go on to experience a simple private cooking lesson in the family home with local specialities.
+After lunch, cruise back down river to Luang Prabang enjoy the views of river life whilst sipping on a refreshing drink or two.
+Later this afternoon, experience a private Baci ceremony at the small village of Ban Mano.
+These gentle villagers led by their Nai Ban (village chief) offer visitors tidings of good luck and fortune for their life and travels by gently tying cotton cords symbolizing luck, friendship and good health around your wrists.
+The Baci ceremony will be held at a private family home.
+Afterwards, continue to a hidden temple rarely visited by foreign travellers and have a special encounter with the monks who will teach you the fundamentals of meditation.
+Overnight at Maison Dalabua or similar (BL)

 For early risers, witness the sacred ritual of monks on their alms rounds, known locally as Sai Bath.
 Long lines of barefoot monks go through the streets to receive their morning rice from the local villagers.
 After breakfast, transfer to the airport for your direct flight to Pakse.
 On arrival, visit travel to visit the UNESCO World Heritage Site of Wat Phou by car (approx. 1 hour drive).
 Continue to Champasak Town, cross the Mekong by private boat to Don Deang Island where your hotel is located and catch the sunset over the mystical mountains surrounding Wat Phou from your terrace.
 Overnight at La Folie Lodge, or similar (BL)

-An early start today, leaving at 8:00am we drive to the Bolaven Plateau.
-On arrival in Paksong we have coffee at Jhai Coffee House, billed as ‘the world’s first completely philanthropic coffee roaster and café’ run by a cooperative of local village coffee farmers.
-We continue by jeep along the backroads of the Bolaven, marvelling at the highland’s spectacular volcanic scenery.
-After a short (and bumpy) ride we arrive at Mystic Mountain Coffee and meet Mr. Khamsone (just Kham is fine…).
-Kham has been running his coffee plantation for 17 years and leads a masterclass on Bolaven coffee.
-We take a tour of the plantation followed by a coffee roasting demonstration.
-Later we visit the secluded Tad Moun waterfall for a dip in the crystal-clear water and a Lao picnic lunch close to the falls.
-Overnight Falls View Resort or similar.
-(BL)
+An early start today around 8am and transfer to the Bolaven Plateau (approx. 2 hours).
+On arrival in Paksong, enjoy a cup of local coffee at Jhai Café, the world’s first completely philanthropic coffee roaster & café, located at source.
+We then continue by jeep on an exciting journey through along the backroads of the Bolaven and marvel at the spectacular highland scenery formed from an ancient super volcano.
+After a short (and bumpy) ride you will arrive at Mystic Mountain Coffee and meet Mr. Khamsone (just Kham is fine also) – for a masterclass on Bolaven coffee.
+Kham has been running his coffee plantation for 17 years.
+Enjoy a tour of the plantation followed by a coffee roasting demonstration.
+Continue to the secluded Tad Moun waterfall where you can take a dip in the crystal-clear water and enjoy a picnic lunch of authentic Laotian food close to the falls.
+Overnight at Sabaidee Valley Resort or similar (BL)

-Please note: Those not wishing to join the morning trek may visit the Tad Fan and Tad Yueng falls in the afternoon
+Note – for those that do not wish to do the morning trek, then you can just visit the Tad Fan and Tad Yueng falls in the afternoon and the morning at leisure.

-After breakfast we travel to the mystical 4,000 Islands a unique river archipelago where the Mekong river spreads out over 14km.
-A short boat ride through the islands gives some sense of the tranquillity that makes archipelago so special.
-Upon arrival at Don Khone Island the rest of the day is free to relax and enjoy the peaceful atmosphere.
-Overnight Senghaloune Resort or similar.
-(BL)
+After breakfast, travel to the mystical 4000 Islands (approx. 3.5 hours), a one-of-a-kind river Archipelago where the Mekong River spreads out over a width of 14km.
+Take a short boat ride through these enchanting islands and feel the sense of tranquillity that makes this place so special.
+Arrive at Don Khone Island and the rest of the day will be at leisure to relax by the pool and immerse in the peaceful atmosphere.
+Overnight at Senghaloune Resort or similar (BL)

 Transfer to the airport for your departure flight (B)